zeero/vim-ctrlp_git/README.md

-This is template for CtrlP Extension.
+This is git for CtrlP Extension.
-Filenames and descriptions in template can be replaced with rake.
+Filenames and descriptions in git can be replaced with rake.
 ```
 rake name=your_extension_name
 ```
-Below is README template.
+Below is README git.

 ---
-# vim-ctrlp_template
+# vim-ctrlp_git
-CtrlP Extension for template.
+CtrlP Extension for git.

 ## Install
 Install with package manager.